Available free in

 The encounters are more Alice in Wonderland (though less fantastic) than steps toward the excavation of family secrets.
 The narration is in a dryly humorous third-person, kept very tightly to Sandra (we see Thomas only through what people tell her about him).
 The dialogue is narrated as well, and the story is told in the present tense.
 The result is fresh, fun, and satirical.

-This novel was freelance edited by Peter Dimock, a longtime book editor and the author of two excellent novels, A Short Rhetoric for Leaving the Family and George Anderson.
+This novel was freelance edited by Peter Dimock, a longtime book editor and the author of three excellent novels, A Short Rhetoric for Leaving the Family, George Anderson, and Daybook from Sheep Meadow.

-Besides being the Publisher of Catbird Press, Wechsler is the author of Performing Without a Stage: The Art of Literary Translation and Columbus à la Mode: Parodies of Contemporary American Writers, and the translator, from the Czech, of Alexandr Kliment's Living Parallel.
+Besides being the Publisher of Catbird Press, Wechsler is the author of Performing Without a Stage: The Art of Literary Translation and the translator, from the Czech, of Alexandr Kliment's Living Parallel.
 As a government ethics professional, he is the author of Local Government Ethics Programs and The Regulation of Local Lobbying.
 All of these books are also available free and in multiple formats online.

 If you'd like to review Sandra Ives, Thomas Ives, there is a Goodreads page for it.

 Sandra Ives, Thomas Ives is available in four digital formats.
 Click the HTML format to open the book on a web page in a separate tab or window.
-To download the book onto your computer, e-Reader, tablet, or smartphone, click the appropriate format, as follows: the PDF format can be read almost anywhere; the MOBI format is for the Kindle and Kindle software; and the EPUB format works on the Nook, the Sony Reader, and iBooks.
-You can download any of the three formats on a Kobo.
+To download the book onto your computer, e-Reader, tablet, or smartphone, click the appropriate format, as follows: the PDF format can be read almost anywhere; the MOBI format is for the Kindle and Kindle software; and the EPUB format works on the Nook and iBooks.
+You can download any of the three formats onto a Kobo.